VR mode: DVD-VR

-The DVD-VR recording mode offers advanced editing (including Non Linear Editing (NLE)) but is not compatible with DVD-Video.
+The DVD-VR recording mode offers advanced editing (including Non Linear Editing (NLE)), but is not compatible with DVD-Video.
 Recorders do not edit the video data stream directly.
 Editing is achieved by creating a 'playlist' which references segments of the recorded video data stream and compile the playlist by chapters of the video stream or can access the video stream directly by time reference.
-Recorders generally employ one method or the other, but seldom both.
-DVD-VR can also be used with DVD+RW media, but recorders seldom do so.
+Recorders generally employ one method or the other, but rarely both.
+DVD-VR can also be used with DVD+RW media, but recorders rarely do so.

 DVD+VR

 The DVD+VR recording mode (aka +VR functionality) is compatible with DVD-Video (normal DVD-Video players), but offers basic editing like partial overwriting, title dividing, chapter marker placement, replace the menu screens, etc. This can be accomplished easily on DVD+R media.
 DVD+VR can theoretically be used with DVD-RW media, but partial overwriting and replacement of menus cannot be so easily accomplished due to limitations of the media.
-In order to achieve this, it would be necessary for the recorder to read and store the entire contents of the disc, erase the disc and then rewrite it.
-For this reason alone, DVD+VR is seldom used with DVD-RW (or DVD-R) media.
+In order to achieve this, it would be necessary for the recorder to read and store the entire contents of the disc, erase it and then rewrite it.
+For this reason alone, DVD+VR is rarely used with DVD-RW (or DVD-R) media.